curvedinf/wove/README.md

 import time
 from wove import weave
 with weave() as w:
-    # This block is magically like an `async with` block.
     # These first two tasks run concurrently.
     @w.do
     def magic_number():